28-31 July 2025Visegrád, Hungary

 29 July 2025

-9:00 Keynote lecture: Serre-yu Wong (Mount Sinai, USA): Spatial mapping of microbiome in fistulazing Crohn's disease
+9:00 Keynote lecture: Serre-Yu Wong (Mount Sinai, USA): Tunneling through gut and skin: Perianal fistula in Crohn's disease

 9:45 Expert talk 1: Sun-Ho Lee (Sinai Health Toronto, CAN): Longitudinal effect of the microbiome on IBD development